Google Shopping Ads Versus Amazon Ads: Which Is Better?

 A best-selling product

-Ad Placement: They are not to be confused with the Sponsored Product Ads we discussed earlier.
-Product Display Ads are typically displayed on product detail pages below the Buy Box and the “other sellers” section.
+Ad Placement: Sponsored Display Ads are typically displayed on product detail pages below the Buy Box and the “other sellers” section.

 Cost: Minimum CPC is $0.02 and begins with a campaign budget as low as $100.

-How they are triggered: Unlike sponsored product ads and headline search ads that are only triggered by keywords, this type of ad can be either product-targeted or interest-based and can live on your (or a competitor’s) product detail pages.
+How they are triggered: Similar to sponsored product ads and sponsored brands ads, this type of ad can be either product-targeted or interest-based and can live on your (or a competitor’s) product detail pages.

 With product-targeting, you’ll want to target complementary or competitive product detail pages that shoppers may visit to purchase products.
 Using interest-based targeting, select shopper interest categories to reach a broader audience.